mateoconlechuga/convimg/README.md

                                       : transparent colors, essentially reducing
                                       : the output size if there are many : transparent pixels.
-                                      : In 'rgb565' and 'bgr565' styles,
+                                      : In 'direct' mode, the color format : defined by the 'color-format' option
-                                      : a palette is not used, but rather colors : are converted directly to their RGB : representations in 565 color.
+                                      : converts the input image colors to the : desired format.
+This may prevent some : palette-specific options from being used.
-                                      : These two styles may limit the other : options (a palette is also not required : to be listed in the 'palettes' section).
+                                      : Default is 'palette'.

-                                      : Default is 'palette'
+           color-format: <format>     : In direct style mode, sets the colorspace : for the converted pixels.
+The available : options are 'rgb565', 'bgr565', 'rgb888',

-           compress: <mode>           : After quantization, images can then : optionally be compressed.
+                                      : 'bgr888', and 'rgb1555'.
-                                      : Available modes: 'zx0', 'zx7'
+                                      : Default is 'rgb565'.

-                                      : The 'zx7' compression time is faster, : however 'zx0' usually has better results.
+           compress: <mode>           : Images can be optionally compressed after : conversion using modes 'zx0' or 'zx7'.
-                                      : The images are required to be decompressed : before use.
+                                      : The 'zx7' compression time is much faster, : however 'zx0' usually has better results.

            width-and-height: <bool>   : Optionally control if the width and : height should be placed in the converted